Manage App Navigation

 // configure the route in route_config.dart

-final todo = routeData.extra as Todo;
+final todo = state.extra as Todo;

-return TodoView(id: todo.id, name: todo.name);
+return _buildPage(TodoView(id: todo.id, name: todo.name), state);

 // go to the route

-locator<RouterService>().goTo(Path(name: '/todos', extra: Todo(id: '123', name: 'Test')));
+locator<RouterService>().go('/todos', extra: Todo(id: '123', name: 'Test'));

 Automatic Routing Depending on Auth